15 Things They Don’t Tell You (But Should) Before You Go to Switzerland

 Whether you’re catching a train, meeting someone, or going on a tour — be on time.
 Always.

-And if you make a restaurant booking, which I recommend in peak season, then turn up on time or your table may not be there if you are 30 mins late.
+If you make a restaurant booking, which I recommend in peak season, you must turn up on time; if you are 30 minutes late, your table may not be there.

 If you are not coming at all, just call to let them know, it’s lost money for a business!